codingforeveryone/READMEs/codewars/codewars.md

 You can use markdown in your comments, the same way as in GitHub.
 This is particularly useful when pasting code into your comment.
 Make sure to mark your comment as spoiler if it contains information about the kata that might give out clues about the solution.

-Solutions can be upvoted as either 'best practice', indicating a good balance of performance, readability and maintainability, or as 'clever', which indicates creative coding styles and features that would not necessarily be used in production.
+Solutions can be upvoted as either 'Best Practice', indicating a good balance of performance, readability and maintainability, or as 'Clever', which indicates creative coding styles and features that would not necessarily be used in production.

 Similar solutions are grouped together, however, the algorithm behind this is rather poor so identical solutions often appear as separate.
 (The solutions need to be more or less exactly the same, except for whitespaces.)